 Once you have identified your goals and objectives then you can consider what services will help you achieve these goals.

 Often times, an ecommerce website is just one piece of the puzzle.
 If your aim is to become a major retailer, you will need to think about all aspects of the marketing mix.
-Digital Six offers various marketing packages you may want to consider.
+Digital Six offers various marketing packages you may want to consider such as tailor-made SEO strategies, paid media management, and social media advertising.

 It is important to check that your budget matches your goals and objectives.
 In the world of ecommerce you normally get what you pay for.
 Designing and developing an ecommerce site is a time-consuming process and most agencies charge for their time.
 The longer the project takes, the more expensive.